gethinode/hinode/content/post/thats-a-wrap-on-tr-ai-lblazerdx.md

   "date": "2024-03-11T15:27:27.000Z",
   "title": "That’s A Wrap on Tr(AI)lblazerDX",
   "Slug": "thats-a-wrap-on-tr-ai-lblazerdx",
-  "description": "TDX is a wrap and we’ll be rolling out recap content, but if you missed it, be sure to <a href="https://www.salesforce.com/form/event/tdx25-save-the-date/">save the date</a> for next year.
-And, if oyu’re eager to dive into this years’ content, use <a href="https://www.salesforce.com/plus">Salesforce+</a> to watch all the sessions streamed and available online!.", "tags": ["tdx25","salesforce-event","tdx","salesforce-tdx-25","salesforce-tdx"], "author": {
+  "description": "TDX is a wrap and we’ll be rolling out recap content, but if you missed it, be sure to save the date for next year.
+And, if you're eager to dive into this years’ content, use Salesforce+ to watch all the sessions streamed and available online!", "tags": ["tdx25","salesforce-event","tdx","salesforce-tdx-25","salesforce-tdx"], "author": {
     "name": Jessie Penaloza,